CoinFabrik/alex-lisalab-io-docs/developers/contracts/token-liabtc.md

 - **Reserve** is the current total value of `aBTC` staked, backed by the `BTC` staked at Babylon and their corresponding staking rewards which were converted to `BTC` and restaked.

 - **User Shares** represent the user's portion of the total reserve.
-Every time a user stakes `aBTC`, the equivalent value in shares is calculated and minted to the user's shares balance.
+Every time a user stakes `aBTC`, the equivalent value in shares is calculated and added to the user's shares balance.
 Shares increase when users deposit `aBTC` and decrease when they redeem.

 - **Total Shares** is the sum of all shares held by all `LiaBTC` token holders.

-By holding shares, users hold a portion of the total reserve.
-If the reserve changes, each balance does as well and without involving explicit token transfer.
-Anyway, this rebase and shares mechanism is transparent from a token holder perspective rather the auto-adjustment of the balance.

-The reserve in the contract it is tracked by the [`reserve`](#reserve) variable, which is updated externally, typically by the [`liabtc-mint-endpoint::rebase`][rebasef] function.
+The above equation can be generalized for an arbitrary amount of shares

+$$
+\textrm{LiaBTC Tokens} = \frac{\textrm{Shares}}{\textrm{Total Shares}} \; \cdot \:  \textrm{Reserve},
+$$

+while the share-to-token conversion can also be deduced by the same equation:

+$$
+\textrm{Shares} = \frac{\textrm{LiaBTC Tokens}}{\textrm{Reserve}} \; \cdot \:  \textrm{Total Shares}.
+$$

+This is how [`get-shares-to-tokens`](#get-shares-to-tokens) and [`get-tokens-to-shares`](#get-tokens-to-shares) functions work.

 ## Balances

-The `LiaBTC` balance of each user, accessible via the [`get-balance`](#get-balance) function, is automatically adjusted on each rebase, without requiring a token transfer.
+The `LiaBTC` balance of each user, accessible via the [`get-balance`](#get-balance) function, is automatically adjusted on each rebase, without involving an explicit token transfer.
 In a scenario where the user do not perform any staking movements, their balance will increase over time as staking rewards are reinjected into the staking protocol.

 On the other hand, the shares balance, which can be obtained through the [`get-share`](#get-share) function, accounts for the portion of the total `aBTC` reserve that belongs to the user.
-Shares behave like a regular fungible token: balances can only changes with transfers, mints or burns.
+Shares behave like a regular fungible token, meaning that balances can only changes with transfers, mints or burns.

-Users can freely use `LiaBTC` and its public interface in the same way as they would with any other token.
+Users can freely use `LiaBTC` and its public interface just like any other token.
+The rebase and share mechanism is transparent from a `LiaBTC` token holder's perspective, with balance adjustments occurring automatically.

 ## Units

 Except for some specific cases, all interface functions' input and output amounts are in `LiaBTC` token units.
-Those special cases are for the functions:
+The exceptions are the following functions:

-- [`get-share`](#get-share): returns amount in shares.
+- [`get-share`](#get-share): returns an amount in shares.
 - [`get-shares-to-tokens`](#get-shares-to-tokens): receives shares and returns tokens.
 - [`get-tokens-to-shares`](#get-tokens-to-shares): receives tokens and returns shares.

-Both shares and tokens use the same number of decimals, defined by `token-decimals`.
+Both shares and tokens use the same number of decimals, defined by [`token-decimals`](#token-decimals).

 ## Features